Chihuly Garden and Glass

 Chihuly Garden and Glass is an exhibit in the Seattle Center directly next to the Space Needle, showcasing the studio glass of Dale Chihuly.
 It opened in May 2012 at the former site of the defunct Fun Forest amusement park.

-The project features three primary components: the Garden, the Glasshouse, and the Interior Exhibits, with significant secondary spaces including a 90-seat café with additional outdoor dining, a 50-seat multi-use theater and lecture space, retail and lobby spaces, and extensive public site enhancements beyond the Garden.
+The project features three primary components: the Garden, the Glasshouse, and the Interior Exhibits, with significant secondary spaces including a bar featuring both all-ages seating and a separate area for guests age 21+, a 50-seat multi-use theater and lecture space, retail and lobby spaces, and extensive public site enhancements beyond the Garden.
 The 100-foot-long installation inside of the Glasshouse is one of Chihuly's largest suspended sculptures.
 Designed with the help of architect Owen Richards, the facility was awarded LEED silver certification from the USGBC.

-Exhibitions
+Starting in 2019, the Chihuly Garden and Glass has run a free art and glass festival named Refract: The Seattle Glass Experience.
+The festival brings together artists, collectors, and showcases of glass art from the Puget Sound area.

-Chihuly Garden and Glass is the comprehensive exhibition dedicated to showcasing Chihuly's work.
+The museum regularly partners with Seattle Public Schools (SPS) to invite elementary school students to visit the museum's galleries and take part in hands-on classes.
+The partnership between Chihuly Garden and Glass and SPS dates back to 2013, with the museum providing over 17,300 free tickets to SPS students as of 2024.